alallo/form3-exercise/README.md

   * joint_account
   * switched
   * account_matching_opt_out
+* The IBAN field is processed by the API when creating an account (an error is returned when an invalid IBAN is sent) but is not persisted in the database

 ## References
 This was my first experience with Go so I had to go through different resources to speed up my learning process.
 Here is a list of websites I have used in the process.